Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 | InstallPackages             | Installs required python packages on Azure Functions Server to run above mentioned webjobs.|  Bash script in the web job |

-> **Note**: For demo purpose, a master webjob(Main) is scheduled to run every hour and invokes the other webjobs to simulate one day every hour.
+> **Note**: For demo purpose, a master webjob, called Main, is scheduled to run every hour and invokes the other webjobs to simulate one day every hour.
 The figure below illustrates the data flow between different webjobs.
 Note that all web jobs write/read to/from Azure Data Lake Store (ADLS).

 ![](https://github.com/Azure/cortana-intelligence-inventory-optimization/blob/master/Manual%20Deployment%20Guide/Figures/webJobFlow.png)